等持院について

 台座の正面に延文三年四月の文字がみられる。

-Between the east and west sections of the garden is found the grave of Ashikaga Takauji, designed in the simple Muromachi-era hokyoin-to (Japanese pagoda) style.
-The large foundation stone features curved kouzama designs encompassing carvings of lotus flowers.
-On a higher stone, one can see Chinese characters reading "the 4th month of the 3rd year of the Enbun era [1358]."
+North of the Hōjō, between the east and west sections of the garden, stands the Hōkyōintō stone pagoda, marking the grave of Ashikaga Takauji.
+Built in the Muromachi-period style, the large foundation stone features curved kōzama designs with carvings of lotus flowers.
+On a higher stone one can see Chinese characters reading “the fourth month of the third year of the Enbun era” (1358).

 清漣亭,上段一畳貴人床